marcorosso768/marcorosso768.github.io/_pages/en/research.md

           <span>
               1. Corruption, temptation, and self-selection in the public sector<br>
               2. Crime Perception and Voting Behavior: Evidence from Individual Data<br>
-              3. Childcare and Civic Participation: Parental Age, Child Stage, and Voter Turnout
+              3. Parenthood, Age, and the Opportunity Cost of Voting: Evidence from Administrative Voter Records
           </span>
       </div>
   </div>